Impression And Mouth Preparation

 Impression And Mouth Preparation Schematic Representation Of Cohesion

-• Interfacial surface tension:
+• Interfacial Surface Tension:

 • The tension or resistance to separation possessed by the film of liquid between two well-adapted surfaces

-• Present within film of thin saliva
+• Present within the film of thin saliva

 • Depends on the presence of air at the margins of liquid & solid contact